Will UK Hong Kong immigration program trigger an exodus? | DW | 02.02.2021

 As Beijing considers further response measures, Sun and Wong told DW that rumors of Beijing cracking down further on BNO passport-holders by removing voting rights will likely fuel an exodus, rather than be a deterrent.

-However, starting a new life across the world from home is for most people a path of no return.
+However, for most people, starting a new life far away from home is a path of no return.

 "We, the emigrants, are the lucky ones compared to those who can't leave," Sun said.
-"Even though Hong Kong people are in diaspora, I hope our hearts are still united just as it was on the streets in 2019."
+"Even though Hong Kong people are in a diaspora, I hope our hearts are still united just as they were on the streets in 2019."